AdaCore/gprconfig_kb/README.md

 already have installed GNAT.

 Download XML/Ada sources (from https://github.com/AdaCore/xmlada).
-Run the `bootstrap.sh` script (written for Linux) specifying the install location and the sources of XML/Ada.
-The script will build *and* install `gprbuild`:
+Run the `bootstrap.sh` script (written for POSIX systems) specifying the install location and the sources of XML/Ada.
+The script will build *and* install `gprbuild`.

-    $ ../bootstrap.sh --with-xmlada=../../xmlada.git --prefix=$HOME/bootstrap
+For example, to build `gprbuild` and install it to `./bootstrap` in the current working directory, run:

+    $ ./bootstrap.sh --with-xmlada=../xmlada --prefix=./bootstrap

+For maintainers, the environment `DESTDIR` is honoured for staged installs, see `./bootstrap.sh -h` for more.

 With this bootstrapped `gprbuild`, you can build XML/Ada and `gprbuild` as documented below.